 We are all told to set aside money for a rainy day.
 But many of us do not have the means to fund a substantial safety net.
 A serious illness, car repair, or an extended furlough can easily deplete a budget.
 But what can you do in the face of a crisis if you have middling or poor credit, and can’t qualify for a traditional bank loan?
-Fortunately, you don’t need good credit to secure a 6-month loan.
+Fortunately, you don’t need good credit to secure a 6-month loans.

 What are 6-month loans?